Inverting Integers in Tambara Functors: Primer on Tambara Functors

 \subsection{Localization}

 Given any $G$-Tambara functor $T$, any subgroup $H \leq G$, and any element $x \in T(G/H)$, there exists an initial Tambara functor $T'$ receiving a map $\phi$ from $T$ such that $\phi_H(x)$ is a unit in $T'(G/H)$.
 This initial Tambara functor is called the \emph{localization} of $T$ by $x$, and is denoted $T[1/x]$.
+An explicit construction of $T[1/x]$ is given by Nakaoka~\cite{Nakaoka}.

-We note that this construction may exhibit behavior which is unexpected to those familiar with commutative algebra.
-For example, there can exist elements $x \in T(G/H)$ which are not nilpotent but yield $T[1/x] = 0$.
-Nonetheless, the construction is well-defined, i.e. there always exists an object (unique up to unique isomorphism) with the above universal property.
+We note that these localizations may exhibit behavior which is unexpected to those familiar with commutative algebra.
+For example, there can exist elements $x \in T(G/H)$ which are not nilpotent but yield $T[1/x] = 0$ (see \Cref{example:zero localization from non-nilpotent element}).
+Nonetheless, these localizations are well-defined, i.e. there always exists an object (unique up to unique isomorphism) with the above universal property.

 This note is concerned with the localizations of Tambara functors $T$ by integers $k$.
-Since each ring $T(G/H)$ contains a unique homomorphic image of $\Z$, we must take care (a priori) to describe at which level a localization of $T$ by an integer $k$ is taking place.
+Since each ring $T(G/H)$ contains a (unique) homomorphic image of $\Z$, we must take care (a priori) to describe at which level a localization of $T$ by an integer $k$ is taking place.
 For a subgroup $H$ of $G$, we will write $T[1/k_H]$ to denote the localization of $T$ by the element $k \in T(G/H)$.